web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/architecture.md

 # Transaction Lifecycle

-This sections outlines the core stages of the transaction lifecycle for:
+This section outlines the core stages of the transaction lifecycle for:
 1. registration flows,
 2. login flows, and
-3. transaction signing flows (webauthn authentication).
+3. transaction signing flows (WebAuthn authentication).

 Each section illustrates how the wallet handles VRF operations, onchain verification, transaction signing, and dispatch.